VivienB01/ESP---wireless-firmware-transfer-prototype/M3/README.md

    -> idf.py menuconfig

-   -> set these things: USB, channel output to CRLF, input, automatic openthread connection.
+   -> set these things: channel output to USB, input to CRLF, automatic openthread connection.

 3. monitor code, packets should be sent automatically from #1 to #100.